Public Employees Retirement System of Ohio Sells 5,832 Shares of Booz Allen Hamilton Holding Co. (NYSE:BAH)

-Public Employees Retirement System of Ohio lessened its holdings in shares of Booz Allen Hamilton Holding Co.
-(NYSE:BAH – Free Report) by 9.7% in the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 54,387 shares of the business services provider’s stock after selling 5,832 shares during the quarter.
-Public Employees Retirement System of Ohio’s holdings in Booz Allen Hamilton were worth $5,943,000 as of its most recent filing with the Securities & Exchange Commission.
+Public Employees Retirement System of Ohio lessened its stake in Booz Allen Hamilton Holding Co.
+(NYSE:BAH – Free Report) by 9.7% during the third quarter, according to its most recent filing with the Securities and Exchange Commission.
+The fund owned 54,387 shares of the business services provider’s stock after selling 5,832 shares during the period.
+Public Employees Retirement System of Ohio’s holdings in Booz Allen Hamilton were worth $5,943,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors also recently added to or reduced their stakes in BAH.
-Valley Wealth Managers Inc. grew its stake in shares of Booz Allen Hamilton by 4.0% in the third quarter.
-Valley Wealth Managers Inc. now owns 2,755 shares of the business services provider’s stock worth $301,000 after acquiring an additional 106 shares during the last quarter.
-CENTRAL TRUST Co grew its stake in shares of Booz Allen Hamilton by 2.4% in the third quarter.
-CENTRAL TRUST Co now owns 4,952 shares of the business services provider’s stock worth $457,000 after acquiring an additional 115 shares during the last quarter.
-Raymond James Financial Services Advisors Inc. grew its stake in shares of Booz Allen Hamilton by 0.4% in the third quarter.
-Raymond James Financial Services Advisors Inc. now owns 28,651 shares of the business services provider’s stock worth $3,131,000 after acquiring an additional 124 shares during the last quarter.
-Benjamin F. Edwards & Company Inc. grew its stake in shares of Booz Allen Hamilton by 6.6% in the second quarter.
-Benjamin F. Edwards & Company Inc. now owns 2,011 shares of the business services provider’s stock worth $224,000 after acquiring an additional 124 shares during the last quarter.
-Finally, J.P.
-Morgan Private Wealth Advisors LLC boosted its position in shares of Booz Allen Hamilton by 0.4% during the third quarter.
-J.P.
-Morgan Private Wealth Advisors LLC now owns 31,168 shares of the business services provider’s stock valued at $3,406,000 after buying an additional 128 shares during the last quarter.
-90.32% of the stock is owned by hedge funds and other institutional investors.
+Other hedge funds have also recently added to or reduced their stakes in the company.
+Morgan Stanley increased its position in Booz Allen Hamilton by 312.6% in the 4th quarter.
+Morgan Stanley now owns 5,079,195 shares of the business services provider’s stock valued at $530,878,000 after buying an additional 3,848,242 shares in the last quarter.
+Norges Bank bought a new stake in Booz Allen Hamilton in the fourth quarter worth about $159,500,000.
+WCM Investment Management LLC boosted its stake in Booz Allen Hamilton by 53.0% in the first quarter.
+WCM Investment Management LLC now owns 4,147,380 shares of the business services provider’s stock valued at $384,421,000 after acquiring an additional 1,435,898 shares during the last quarter.
+Caisse DE Depot ET Placement DU Quebec increased its stake in shares of Booz Allen Hamilton by 486.6% during the 2nd quarter.
+Caisse DE Depot ET Placement DU Quebec now owns 1,213,659 shares of the business services provider’s stock worth $135,444,000 after purchasing an additional 1,006,768 shares during the last quarter.
+Finally, Bessemer Group Inc. raised its holdings in shares of Booz Allen Hamilton by 13,978.7% in the 2nd quarter.
+Bessemer Group Inc. now owns 940,738 shares of the business services provider’s stock worth $104,987,000 after purchasing an additional 934,056 shares during the period.
+Institutional investors own 90.32% of the company’s stock.

+A number of research analysts have recently commented on BAH shares.
+The Goldman Sachs Group upped their price target on Booz Allen Hamilton from $141.00 to $158.00 and gave the company a “buy” rating in a research report on Monday, January 29th.
+Barclays cut shares of Booz Allen Hamilton from an “equal weight” rating to an “underweight” rating in a report on Friday, January 5th.
+Wells Fargo & Company boosted their target price on shares of Booz Allen Hamilton from $138.00 to $158.00 and gave the company an “equal weight” rating in a research report on Tuesday, January 30th.
+JPMorgan Chase & Co. raised their target price on Booz Allen Hamilton from $120.00 to $136.00 and gave the stock a “neutral” rating in a report on Tuesday, February 6th.
+Finally, Truist Financial boosted their price target on Booz Allen Hamilton from $120.00 to $145.00 and gave the company a “hold” rating in a report on Monday, January 29th.
+One research analyst has rated the stock with a sell rating, four have assigned a hold rating and five have assigned a buy rating to the stock.
+According to MarketBeat.com, the company presently has a consensus rating of “Hold” and an average price target of $139.56.

 Booz Allen Hamilton Increases Dividend

-The firm also recently announced a quarterly dividend, which was paid on Friday, March 1st.
-Investors of record on Monday, February 12th were given a dividend of $0.51 per share.
-The ex-dividend date was Friday, February 9th.
-This represents a $2.04 annualized dividend and a dividend yield of 1.40%.
-This is a boost from Booz Allen Hamilton’s previous quarterly dividend of $0.47.
-Booz Allen Hamilton’s dividend payout ratio (DPR) is currently 65.81%.
+The business also recently announced a quarterly dividend, which was paid on Friday, March 1st.
+Investors of record on Monday, February 12th were issued a $0.51 dividend.
+The ex-dividend date of this dividend was Friday, February 9th.
+This is a positive change from Booz Allen Hamilton’s previous quarterly dividend of $0.47.
+This represents a $2.04 dividend on an annualized basis and a yield of 1.41%.
+Booz Allen Hamilton’s dividend payout ratio (DPR) is 65.81%.

-Several equities research analysts recently commented on BAH shares.
-Barclays cut Booz Allen Hamilton from an “equal weight” rating to an “underweight” rating in a research report on Friday, January 5th.
-JPMorgan Chase & Co. increased their target price on Booz Allen Hamilton from $120.00 to $136.00 and gave the company a “neutral” rating in a report on Tuesday, February 6th.
-The Goldman Sachs Group increased their target price on Booz Allen Hamilton from $141.00 to $158.00 and gave the company a “buy” rating in a report on Monday, January 29th.
-Truist Financial increased their target price on Booz Allen Hamilton from $120.00 to $145.00 and gave the company a “hold” rating in a report on Monday, January 29th.
-Finally, Wells Fargo & Company increased their target price on Booz Allen Hamilton from $138.00 to $158.00 and gave the company an “equal weight” rating in a report on Tuesday, January 30th.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and five have assigned a buy rating to the stock.
-According to data from MarketBeat.com, Booz Allen Hamilton currently has an average rating of “Hold” and an average price target of $139.56.

 Insider Buying and Selling

-In other Booz Allen Hamilton news, CEO Horacio Rozanski sold 49,000 shares of the firm’s stock in a transaction that occurred on Friday, February 9th.
-The stock was sold at an average price of $145.69, for a total transaction of $7,138,810.00.
-Following the completion of the transaction, the chief executive officer now owns 557,411 shares in the company, valued at approximately $81,209,208.59.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-In related news, COO Kristine Anderson sold 5,068 shares of the firm’s stock in a transaction that occurred on Friday, January 26th.
-The stock was sold at an average price of $139.88, for a total transaction of $708,911.84.
-Following the completion of the sale, the chief operating officer now directly owns 71,656 shares of the company’s stock, valued at approximately $10,023,241.28.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CEO Horacio Rozanski sold 49,000 shares of the firm’s stock in a transaction that occurred on Friday, February 9th.
-The stock was sold at an average price of $145.69, for a total value of $7,138,810.00.
-Following the sale, the chief executive officer now directly owns 557,411 shares of the company’s stock, valued at $81,209,208.59.
+In other Booz Allen Hamilton news, COO Kristine Anderson sold 5,068 shares of the company’s stock in a transaction on Friday, January 26th.
+The shares were sold at an average price of $139.88, for a total transaction of $708,911.84.
+Following the completion of the transaction, the chief operating officer now owns 71,656 shares in the company, valued at approximately $10,023,241.28.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+In related news, CFO Matthew Calderone sold 1,500 shares of the company’s stock in a transaction that occurred on Thursday, March 14th.
+The stock was sold at an average price of $146.51, for a total value of $219,765.00.
+Following the sale, the chief financial officer now owns 25,462 shares of the company’s stock, valued at approximately $3,730,437.62.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+Also, COO Kristine Anderson sold 5,068 shares of the company’s stock in a transaction on Friday, January 26th.
+The shares were sold at an average price of $139.88, for a total value of $708,911.84.
+Following the completion of the sale, the chief operating officer now owns 71,656 shares in the company, valued at $10,023,241.28.
 The disclosure for this sale can be found here.
-1.76% of the stock is currently owned by company insiders.
+Over the last quarter, insiders sold 55,568 shares of company stock worth $8,067,487.
+Corporate insiders own 1.76% of the company’s stock.

 Booz Allen Hamilton Holding Corporation provides management and technology consulting, analytics, engineering, digital solutions, mission operations, and cyber services to governments, corporations, and not-for-profit organizations in the United States and internationally.
 It also focuses on artificial intelligence services comprising of machine learning, predictive modeling, automation and decision analytics, and quantum computing.